Answers to Frequently Asked Questions concerning the Book Allowance are listed below.

 The amount of the book allowance varies depending on a student's enrollment (hours) and the amount of financial aid he or she will receive for the term.
 The amount of the book allowance is calculated using a formula with $500 being the maximum amount advanced per student.

 The availability of the book allowance depends on a student being awarded financial aid prior to the beginning of each term.
 Check the book allowance page for additional information.

 Students who apply for financial aid during registration will not receive a book allowance until the Financial Aid Office has reviewed and awarded their aid for the term.

 If I am still due money after receiving a book allowance, when will these funds be made available to me?

 Any remaining Pell Grant funds due a student in excess of the book allowance will be made available after class attendance has been verified for the first two weeks of the term.
-The remaining amount will be placed on your Southwest Refund Card [Comdata Debit Card] or disbursed in the form of a check.
-Check the grant refunds date schedule.
+The remaining amount will be disbursed in the form of a check.
+Check the grant refunds page for additional information.